 What Is the Only US State to Have Turned Down the Olympics?

-Elmira | 05 - 14 - 2021
+Elmira | 04 - 05 - 2024

 Colorado Was the Only State to Turn Down Olympics

-Colorado was the only state to turn down the Olympics because they won an official International Olympic Committee bid.
+Colorado was the only state to turn down the Olympics because it won an official International Olympic Committee bid.
 The Winter Olympics were intended to take part in Denver in 1976.
 62% of people elected to not host the Olympics due to the pollution, financial impact, and population.

 Denver and the Winter Olympics